paypal/squbs/docs/http-services.md

 Unlike programming to Akka HTTP directly, squbs provides all socket binding and connection management through its listeners.
 Just provide the request/response handling through one or more of the APIs discussed above and register those implementations to squbs.
 This allows standardization of the binding configuration across services and allows uniform configuration management across services.

-A listener is declared in `application.conf` or `reference.conf` usually living in the project's `src/main/resources` directory.
-Listeners declare interfaces, ports, Https security attributes, and name aliases, and are explained in [Configuration](configuration.md)
+A listener is declared in `application.conf` or `reference.conf`, usually living in the project's `src/main/resources` directory.
+Listeners declare interfaces, ports, HTTPS security attributes, and name aliases, and are explained in [Configuration](configuration.md#listeners).

 A service handler attaches itself to one or more listeners.
 The `listeners` attribute is a list of listeners or aliases the handler should bind to.
 If listeners are not defined, it will default to the `default-listener`.